SteveBarnett/Front-end-Frameworks/README.md

 # Front-end frameworks

 Taking an off-the-shelf front-end framework can greatly speed up your development time.
 Using them can come with a heavy cost, though.
 These frameworks are developed by teams to meet their needs at the time they built them.
-These needs might not match yours.
-If they match yours now, they might in a few months time.
+Their frameworks are built using their processes and are an expression of their opinions about the best ways to do things.
+These might not match yours.
+If they match yours now, they might not in a few months time.

+Think about the cost of using a framework against the benefits it provides.
+Consider the cost to your users.
+Using a framework may add a lot of developer convenience, but does it improve the users' experience?

+Prefer smaller frameworks, or ones that are modular.
+That way you can pick and choose the pieces that you want to use.

 The best way to have a tool that works for you is to write your own.
 For small things, find a site you like, and use your browser's Developer Tools to see how they built it.